ReadingHorizons/SamplePixiApp/README.md

 Sample PixiJS app for learning the PixiJS framework

 Instructions:
+- Clone the repo from Github
+- Create your own branch
+- Do your best to complete all the objectives.

 Menu:
 - Follow the mockup included in the project to create the Menu
 - Add the logo and btn to the preload call
 - Add functions to the create function in the Menu class to create the background, logo, and button.

-Clone the repo from Github
-Create your own branch
-Do your best to complete all the objectives.
-Mockup:

 Extra Credit: